yatolstoy/nestjs-amo/README.md

 					},
 				};
       },
-			imports: [], // Here you can import the desired module to use it in the useFactory function to retrieve or update data from long-term storage
+			// Here you can import the desired module to use it in the
+			// useFactory function to retrieve or update data from long-term storage
+			imports: [],
       inject: []
     }),
   ],